 GDPR Compliance Enforcement

 The penalties laid out for violations of GDPR are significant.
 Under the law, organizations found to be in violation can be fined up to 4% of annual global revenue, or 20 Million Euros, whichever is greater.

 The most notable recent enforcement actions include Google’s January 2019 fine of 50 million euros assessed by the French Data Regulator (CNIL).
-The CNIL found that Google was in violation of Article 21 of GDPR because the company had not sufficiently informed users about how they were collecting personal data in order to use this in line with personalized advertising.
+The CNIL found that Google was in violation of Article 21 of GDPR because it had not sufficiently informed users about how they were collecting personal data to use this in line with personalized advertising.

 Other significant enforcement actions include the UK’s ICO levying fines of €110,390,200 on Marriott International, Inc. and €204,600,000 on British Airways in July of 2019.
-Both companies were found to be in violation of GDPR Article 32, for having insufficient technical and organizational measures to ensure information security after a breach.
+Both companies were found to violate GDPR Article 32, for having insufficient technical and organizational measures to ensure information security after a breach.

 The initial years of GDPR implementation have brought progress and difficulty.
 Companies are still struggling to achieve compliance, but the new mandate has increased efforts to improve data security and avoid human error.
 It has also brought greater public awareness, with European Internet users exercising their rights under the GDPR and demanding more data security and transparency from companies.

 As an organization, you'll want to consider data protection principles to design any new product, activity, or offer.
 Whenever you collect or process the information on a data subject, ask yourself if you have or will violate their privacy rights.